wikimedia/limnpy/README.md

 $ pip install -e .
 ````

-to run the tests the following command from inside the main directory:
+run the tests with the following command from inside the main directory:

 ````bash
 $ python -m doctest limnpy/__init__.py